Notes on Currents (starpath.com/currents)

 Keeping Current with Ocean Currents (an overview and update, which ends up coming back to this page!)

 For discussion of global currents see Chapter 36 of the latest (2017) Bowditch... or maybe better still find an older version to supplement this one.
 The coverage seems to be going down.
-This It has an excellent chart of major current flow patterns and short discussions of each system.
+It has an excellent chart of major current flow patterns and short discussions of each system.
 PS, as of some point in 2018, NGA discontinued chapter downloads so you need to get the full 109 MB book.

 Row Boats in Ocean Currents